Mary Lou McDonaldQuestion:

 The report's recommendations on tackling online disinformation, regulating online advertising, supporting the media and ensuring transparency of funding are all very welcome and should be implemented.

 There is also commentary in respect of donations.
-An article in The Sunday Times at the weekend which highlighted loopholes that exist in respect of disclosing political donations.
+An article in The Sunday Times at the weekend highlighted loopholes that exist in respect of disclosing political donations.
 I do not know if the Taoiseach saw that article.
 It made reference to a number of instances of money being paid to both his party and to Fianna Fáil for what the director of one of the corporate donors identified called "face time".

 Deputy, we need to stick to the allocated time.